VAT For Charities

 Do charities need to register for VAT?

-If you are registered for VAT, you are required to submit an electronic return every three months.
+If you are registered for VAT, you are required to submit VAT returns periodically, in most cases quarterly.

 If you are unsure of how to work out your taxable turnover, add up the total value of everything you sell within a 12-month period that is not: